NateEag/nateeag.com/pages/work/work-history.md

 dataload working, so I had to spend a few days optimizing to make it acceptable.
-The last piece of work I did with it was retooling it so that any slow-loading chunks of data would show a spinner at their location in the navigation tree (mostly because the backend team never did manage to make their services acceptably quick).
+The last piece of work I did with it was retooling it so that any slow-loading chunks of data would show a spinner at their location in the navigation tree, rather than blocking the whole tree on all loading (mostly because the backend team never did manage to make their services acceptably quick).

 In the second phase, we extended BPIR to support defining the provider networks and pricing models that could be attached to policies.
 As part of that initiative, the frontend team was expanded.

-I was given a pair of Java backend developers and another student intern to train as front-end JS developers.
-Once again, we were given a relatively tight timeline, which was at odds with the goal I was given of training more people on the project's frontend.
-We also were told we had to transition from Highmark's waterfall development model to their newly-rolled-out Agile approach (which turned out not to be).
+I was given a pair of Java backend developers and another student intern to train as front-end JS developers, and I got to keep Melanie on my little team.
+Once again, we were given a relatively tight timeline, at odds with the goal I was given of training more people on the project's frontend.
+We also were told we had to transition from Highmark's waterfall development model to their newly-rolled-out Agile workflow.

 When the newly-created frontend team was dropped in my lap, I set myself a few goals I never actually told the rest of the team: